 Decide whether your board could benefit from using non-executive directors

-- Non-executive directors are not involved in the day-to-day running of the business, but can bring many business benefits, possibly as a chairman.
+- Non-executive directors are not involved in the day-to-day running of the business, but can bring many business benefits, possibly as a chairperson.
 For example, specialist knowledge, industry contacts or money to invest.

 - You can use non-executive directors' experience and objectivity to help make difficult decisions.
 For example, setting directors’ pay levels or deciding if your firm should undertake legal proceedings.